codegik/pocs/architecture/latency-afficionados/architecture.md

 <br/>

 #### 1.1.2 Second Problem
-<br/>The monolith is very old and needs to be migrated to Java 21.
+<br/>The monolith is very old and needs to be migrated to Java Latest Stable.
 <br/>The monolith should be decomposed into smaller, more manageable services to improve maintainability and performance.
-<br/>Could we rewrite the monolith in Java 21 and still meet the performance requirements?
+<br/>Could we rewrite the monolith in Java Latest Stable and still meet the performance requirements?

+# TODO